Contractor vs Employee

 • Controls how work is performed

-• Sets own schedule
+• Sets own work schedule

 • Provides own tools and equipment